 Because Newton is one of Boston’s most popular suburbs, home buyers may grow frustrated in the search for an affordable home here.
 While there is high demand, the supply is limited and the prices reflect the hot real estate market.
 More often than not, home buyers encounter bidding wars and cash offers.
 Renting here, unfortunately, also tends to be quite expensive.

 Although it can be discouraging as a prospective buyer or renter, we hope you will consider making our wonderful city home.
 You truly won’t regret it.
+And if you are in the market, you’ll want to keep up with the posts of LiveNewton’s expert real estate blogger, Margaret Szerlip.
+Read recent posts by Margaret Szerlip.

 Sign up for our free weekly newsletter!